• Home

 The world needs estuaries, coasts and oceans.
 These environments are home to a rich diversity of organisms and ecosystems that trap and store greenhouse gasses, influence weather patterns, protect against erosion and provide sustainable food sources for our growing population.

-Led by Professor Rod Connolly in partnership with researchers at the Global Wetlands Project, the Connolly Lab uses automated monitoring of coastal fisheries, blue carbon, and ecosystem resilience to study, conserve and manage our changing marine spaces.
+Led by Professor Rod Connolly with researchers at the Global Wetlands Project and the FishID automation team, the Connolly Lab uses automated monitoring of biodiversity, fisheries, blue carbon, and ecosystem resilience to help conserve and restore our coastal ecosystems.

 Meet the Team